5 Year (4+1) BS/MsEd: Fast-Track Master of Science in Education Program

 To be posted soon!

-Increase the value of your BS/MsEd degree by adding an undergraduate minor.
-GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.
+Increase the value of your BS/MsEd degree by adding an undergraduate minor that best meets your personal and professional goals.

 And, there is opportunity in Pennsylvania.
 According to the Pennsylvania State Education Association, the number of new teacher certificates issued in Pennsylvania dropped by 74 percent between 2012-13 and 2018-19, with the number of college students completing Pennsylvania teacher prep programs dropping by 32 percent between 2013-14 and 2017-18.